KameronKeller/algoIRL-DBSCAN/explainer_script.md

 Let's break that down a little...

 1. Given a set of points in some n dimensional space,
-2. then, find points that are closely packed together,
+2. find points that are closely packed together,
 3. and, tag these areas as unique *clusters.*
 4. The points that are not tightly packed together are outliers.
-These points without any close neighbors are considered *noise*.
+These points without any close neighbors are considered *noise.*

 So... why do we care that we can group together points into clusters?